Sustainability @ Yale Facilities

 Energy: Responsible Consumption & Emissions Reduction

 The production and use of energy from fossil fuels impacts our climate and community, and has become increasingly expensive as resources become scarcer.
 As a result of these impacts, in 2005 then-Yale President, Richard Levin, committed the University to reduce its greenhouse gas emissions 43% below 2005 levels by 2020.
 To accomplish this ambitious goal, Yale University has embarked upon an ambitious energy program improving the efficiency of its power plants, updating buildings, utilizing emerging technologies, and searching for clean energy alternative sources as part of its energy use portfolio.
 To learn more about how Yale is progressing toward its goal click here.
+Looking forward, the Yale Sustainability Plan 2025 includes an objective to achieve carbon neutrality for Yale by or before 2050.

 Equally important, however, are the patterns and habits of energy use by students, faculty, staff and administrators.
 The example we set, as individuals and as a community, is also important as the rest of the world tackles its own energy challenges.